 How to get here

-By bus and tram
+By bus or tram

-Park at Flemingsberg or Älvsjö Station.
+Apcoa Flow Zone Code: 34592 Easypark Zone Code: 3018 Which direction are you coming from?
+E4 from the south Park at Flemingsberg or Älvsjö Station.
 Continue by commuter train to Stockholm Central station.
-Then take the tram to Djurgården.
+Walk to Kungsträdgården and from there, take tram 7 to Djurgården.

-Park at the Wennergren Center and take Bus 52 to Sergels Torg.
-Change to tram (7) bound for Djurgården.
+E4 from the north Park at Wenner-Gren Center and take bus 52 to Sergels Torg.
+Change to tram 7 from Kungsträdgården bound for Djurgården.

-Leave your car on the opposite side of the motorway to Danderyds Sjukhus, and take the metro to Tekniska Högskolan.
-Then change to Bus 67 bound for Djurgården.
+E18 from the north Leave your car on the opposite side of the motorway to Danderyds Sjukhus, and take the metro to Tekniska Högskolan.
+Then change to bus 67 bound for Djurgården.

 By boat or public ferry